 Design | Three color options |

-Materials | Stainless steel, bronze or chrome |
+Materials | Stainless steel, bronze, or chrome |

-4. Cleesink Garbage Disposal Air Switch
+Cleesink Garbage Disposal Air Switch

-Best Budget Garbage Disposal Switch
+Best Budget Switch

 A tight budget doesn’t mean getting a poorly made garbage disposal switch.
 The Cleesink switch is inexpensive but high quality.

-Firstly, it comes in a variety of styles.
 The five color options are polished, brushed, copper, white, and black.
 So you can find something that looks good with your existing kitchen decor.

 Pros